-The Mission of Ramah in the Rockies is to nurture the character development of Jewish youth by providing them the opportunity to challenge themselves physically, intellectually and spiritually.
+The Mission of Ramah in the Rockies is to nurture the character development of Jewish youth by providing them the opportunity to challenge themselves physically, intellectually, and spiritually.

 Ramah in the Rockies aims to educate and inspire the next generation of leaders who are environmentally conscious and Jewishly engaged.
 Our vision is to create a spirited, vibrant space in which our chalutzim (campers) have the opportunity to thrive and grow personally, while simultaneously learning to embody the values of tikkun olam (repairing the world).
-The Rockies community strives to stir the Jewish soul of every camper through song, prayer, and engagement with the natural world, and ultimately, inspire a love for Judaism and the earth’s natural gifts.
+The Rockies community strives to stir the Jewish soul of every camper through song, prayer, and engagement with the natural world, ultimately inspiring a love for Judaism and the earth’s natural gifts.

 Our Core Values